-- ^{21.} Under this ground of appeal, Mr. Gill submits the complaint process has been "completely inadequate." - ^{22.} Mr. Gill asserts he had requested the investigating Delegate to have the Employer provide video footage for all employees during the relevant period if the video footage related to his movements during this period was going to be relied on.
-The reasoning in this argument is that such video may have shown discrepancies in the time records of other employees and possibly affect the Employer's accusation that Mr. Gill had been dishonest and manipulating the time system. - ^{23.} Mr. Gill challenges the relevance of the deciding Delegate noting he and the other terminated employee took their breaks at the same time.
-Mr. Gill says a review of video footage for all employees would show a practice of employees taking their breaks in pairs or groups of three. - ^{24.} Lastly, Mr. Gill says the Investigation Report and the reasons show a "superficial approach to the whole matter and a bias" in favour of the Employer.
+- Under this ground of appeal, Mr. Vu submits the complaint process has been "completely inadequate." - Mr. Vu asserts he had requested the investigating Delegate to have the Employer provide video footage for all employees during the relevant period if the video footage related to his movements was going to be relied on.
+The reasoning in this argument is that such video may have shown discrepancies in the time records of other employees and possibly affect the Employer's accusation that Mr. Vu had been dishonest and manipulating the time system.
+He says looking at other videos would have supported other aspects of his position. - Lastly, Mr. Vu says the Investigation Report and the reasons show a "superficial approach to the whole matter and a bias" in favour of the Employer.